How Activated Charcoal Can Cleanse Your Home

 Activated Charcoal sticks

-When it comes to activated charcoal, we love the Morihata Authentic Kishu Binchotan Water Purifying Sticks.
+When it comes to activated charcoal, we love the Morihata Binchotan Kishu Charcoal Water Purifier.
 These easy to use water filters are handmade from the purest charcoal available!
 Kishu binchotan is made from the Japanese Holm Oak Tree through an ancient technique that controls oxygen flow.

 Each stick should be enough to filter two litres of water and will last around three months.
 To use, simply boil the charcoal for five minutes before draining and cooling.
 It's recommended you refrigerate your water for at least 5 hours to purify and beautify.